cvasquez-github/Whack-A-Micro/README.md

 float piezo1V = analogRead(Piezo1In) / 1023.0 * 5.0;
 ```

-To push/toggle the joystick button, use the toggle the Joystick.setButton() methods, setting the button 1 on and then, a couple miliseconds later, to 0, like:
+To push/toggle the joystick button, use the Joystick.setButton() method, setting the button to 1 on and then, a couple miliseconds later, to 0, like:
 ```
 if (piezo1V >= threshold && (myTime - Hit1Time) > TimeThreshold)
     {